eduard626/deep-interaction-tensor/README.md

-## What can I do here?
-Leveraging Deep 3D saliency and geometry for fast and scalable multiple affordance detection
+## Scalable Real-Time and One-Shot Multiple-Affordance Detection
 ![](figures/first_image_scannet.png)

-This paper develops and evaluates a novel method that allows for the detection of affordances in a scalable and multiple-instance manner on visually recovered pointclouds.
-Our approach has many advantages over alternative methods, as it is based on highly parallelizable, one-shot learning that is fast in commodity hardware.
-The approach is hybrid in that it uses a geometric representation together with a state-of-the-art deep learning method capable of identifying 3D scene saliency.
-The geometric component allows for a compact and efficient representation, boosting the performance of the deep network architecture which proved insufficient on its own.
-Moreover, our approach allows not only to predict whether an input scene affords or not the interactions, but also the pose of the objects that allow these interactions to take place.
-Our predictions align well with crowd-sourced human judgment as they are preferred with 87% probability, show high rates of improvement with almost four times (4x) better performance over a deep learning-only baseline and are seven times (7x) faster than previous art.
+ This paper develops and evaluates a geometry-driven approach that allows for the detection of affordancesin an scalable and multiple-instance manner.
+True to Gibson’sidea of directand economical perception, our approach requires little supervision, is straightforward to compute and is agnostic to semantics.
+The proposed approach is trained with a single interaction example on synthetic data (i.e. simulated), yet is able to generalise to previously unknown RGB-D scenarioswithout further training.
+Furthermore, our use of geometric information not only allows to detect whata location in theenvironment affords but also how it affords, i.e. object-pose.
+We show results from several dozens of affordances (80+) predicted simultaneously at high frame rates on indoor environments suchas kitchens and offices.
+Our evaluations show high rates of precision and that the algorithm’s predictions align well with crowd-sourced human validations.

-You can find the paper [here](https://arxiv.org/abs/1812.00889).
+You can find the paper [here](https://r1d1.github.io/iwcmar/papers/RuizM2019.pdf).

 ### Citation
 If you find our work useful in your research, please consider citing:

-    @article{ruiz2018deep,
+    @article{ruiz2018scalable,
+    title={Scalable Real-Time and One-Shot Multiple-Affordance Detection},
-    title={What can I do here?
-Leveraging Deep 3D saliency and geometry for fast and scalable multiple affordance detection}, author={Ruiz, Eduardo and Mayol-Cuevas, Walterio},
+    author={Ruiz, Eduardo and Mayol-Cuevas, Walterio},
-    journal={arXiv preprint arXiv:2494113},

-    year={2018},
+    journal={2nd International Workshop on Computational Models of Affordance in Robotics }, note={ICRA},
+    year={2019},
     }

 ### Agglomerative descriptor